AffaganoIsTheWay/SmartSense/README.md

 ***
 Overview

-SmartSense is a technology aimed at detecting and displaying the Carbon Dioxide level (ppm), humidity and temperature.
-Developed using NordicThingy nrf52, NordicThingy:52 and BoosterpackXL kits in C language, it can be deployed by any operating system.
+SmartSense is a technology aimed at detecting and displaying the Carbon Dioxide concentration (ppm), humidity and temperature.
+Developed using Nordic nrf52 development kit, Nordic Thingy:52 and TI Educational BoosterPack MKII kits in C language, it can be deployed by any operating system.
 SmartSense is great for people who like to keep a constant update of their environment's condition.
-The bluetooth sensor of the NordicThingy:52 allows us to actively update the state of the environment according to time of request.
-The display and joystick from the BoosterpackXL kit displays them in a clear and precise form, with the joystick allowing to shuffle to the parameter the user wants to see.
+The bluetooth sensor of the Nordic Thingy:52 allows us to actively update the state of the environment according to time of request.
+The display and joystick from the BoosterPack kit displays them in a clear and intuitive way, with the joystick allowing the user to cycle through the values the user wants to see.
 ***
-Finite State Machines

-Pre-requisits
+Pre-requisites

   Hardware

-    1. Texas Instruments MSP432P401R microcontroller
+    1. Texas Instruments MSP432P401R LaunchPad Development Kit
-    2. NordicThingy:52 IOT sensor kit
+    2. Nordic Thingy:52 IOT sensor kit
-    3. NordicThingy nRF52 development kit
+    3. Nordic nRF52 development kit
-    4. BOOSTXL-EDUMKII Educational BoosterPack
+    4. Texas Instruments Educational BoosterPack MKII
     5. 2 MtF jumper wires

   Software